MediaComem/comem-archidep/ex/certbot-deployment.md

 ## :gem: Requirements

-This exercise assumes that you have deployed at least one web site or application during previous exercices, and that you have configured nginx to serve it.
+This exercise assumes that you have deployed at least one web site or application during previous exercises, and that you have configured nginx to serve it.

 ## :exclamation: Install Certbot